ThriveCart is THE BEST Payment Gateway for Digital Products

 Check out the page builder:

-thrivecart drag and drop page builder
+the thrivecart page builder dashboard

 Once you choose a template, editing the page is fairly straightforward.